As a slow traveller who’s explored the hidden gems of Europe, I wanted to discover if Milan is more than just a fashion capital.

 While you’re in the area, take a short walk to Casa Galimberti and Casa Guazzoni, two stunning examples of Milan’s Art Nouveau architecture.
 Another spot for architectural lovers is Villa Nechhi Campiglio, a 1930s Art Deco villa where you can tour the interior.

-Or if you are keen to see even more gardens visit the nearby Brera Botanical Garden.
-What makes this spot special is you won’t find crowds here.
+Or if you are keen to see even more gardens, visit the nearby Brera Botanical Garden.
+What makes this spot special is that you won’t find crowds here.
 Instead, you’ll discover a quiet space to pause, breathe, and take in the details; this is the perfect spot to recharge.

 Located behind the imposing Castello Sforzesco, Parco Sempione is Milan’s largest park and is in the heart of Milan’s city centre.

-What makes this an interesting place to visit is you’ll encounter several landmarks, including:
+What makes this an interesting place to visit is that you’ll encounter several landmarks, including:

 - Arco della Pace, a neoclassical arch built to celebrate peace